mithi/mithi/README.md

 # Recent Projects

 1. [kanjiheatmap.com](https://kanjiheatmap.com) (React)
-   - Efficiently identify and study the most relevant kanji using frequency data-driven visuals.
-Explore kanji with advanced filtering, sorting, and more.
+   - A kanji exploration tool that helps you identify a kanji's usefulness with frequency data-driven visuals, advanced filtering, sorting, and more.
 2. [demo.ririkku.com](https://demo.ririkku.com/) (Svelte5)
    - Ririkku (リリック) is a karaoke-style music player with an AI-powered Japanese text analyzer built-in.
 Conveniently pick-up Japanese words and grammar while enjoying your favorite songs.
 <!--